jfairbank/pat-packet-visits-ruby-rails/pat-packet.md

 ---

-One day as Pat was returning from a delivery he overheard that Firechrome Industries had just dropped off an important package destined for the Puma Kingdom for Ruby Rails herself!
+One day as Pat was returning from a delivery, he overheard that Firechrome Industries had just dropped off an important package destined for the Puma Kingdom for Ruby Rails herself!
 Pat immediately rushed to the office of his boss Benedict Buffer.

+> 2. Illustration: Pat Packet and Benedict in the office

 "I have to deliver this package!" exclaimed Pat.